Checkmarx/kics/docs/CONTRIBUTING.md

 - CycloneDX
 - analyserPaths

 Tests that compare terminal output are particularly prone to flakiness.
-Typically, a test is considered flaky if it passes on two operating systems but fails on one
+Typically, a test is considered flaky if it passes on two operating systems but fails on one.
 Tests that compare terminal output are particularly prone to flakiness.
 Typically, an flacky test is detected when, for the unit tests, it passes for two different operating systems but, for one in specific is does not.
-Normally, for this cases is a flacky test and, the KICS team should re-run the actions.
+Normally, for this cases it's a flacky test, and the KICS team should re-run the actions.

 ### Unit tests